8 Eid Traditions We Are Totally in Love With

-In 2020, Eid celebrations will kick off on 23rd May (the date may vary depending on the official sighting of the moon), when Ramadan, the annual month of fasting for Muslims over the world, ends.
+In 2023, Eid celebrations will kick off on 21st April (the date may vary depending on the official sighting of the moon), when Ramadan, the annual month of fasting for Muslims over the world, ends.
 If you want to know how Eid-ul-Fitr is celebrated, then you’ve come to the right place.
 There is a whole set of traditions around this festival that will leave you enthralled.
 Let’s tell you about Eid-ul-Fitr and the different rituals and traditions associated with it.
-We will also tell you how you can celebrate Eid during the lockdown in 2020.
+We will also tell you how you can celebrate Eid during uniquely in 2023.

 Eid Rituals That Are Just Wow